dexie-bot/viem/site/pages/zksync/accounts/toMultisigSmartAccount.md

 # toMultisigSmartAccount (ZKsync)

-Creates a multi-signature [ZKsync Smart Account](https://docs.zksync.io/build/developer-reference/account-abstraction/building-smart-accounts) from a Contract Address and the Private Key of the owner.
+Creates a multi-signature [ZKsync Smart Account](https://docs.zksync.io/build/developer-reference/account-abstraction/building-smart-accounts) from a Contract Address and the Private Keys of the owners.

 ## Usage